 California's homeowners insurance market is under significant stress.
 The California FAIR Plan reports $750 billion in total exposure as of March 2026, an 8% increase, while the California Department of Insurance identifies 662 distressed ZIP codes statewide.
 State Farm announced non-renewal of approximately 30,000 California policies in 2024.

-How to Choose the Right ICF Home Builder in South Lake Tahoe
+How to Choose the Right Builder for CMU, Poured Concrete, or ICCF Construction in South Lake Tahoe

 Price is one factor.
 These five criteria determine whether your home actually performs as designed.

-Ask for a portfolio of completed ICF projects — full above-grade wall systems, not just foundations.
+Ask for a portfolio of completed projects — full above-grade CMU, poured concrete, or ICCF wall systems, not just foundations.
 Ideally, look for residential builds at or above 5,000 feet or in climates with comparable snow and temperature demands.
+If a builder leads primarily with ICF experience and offers CMU, poured concrete, or ICCF as secondary capabilities, press them specifically on those systems — the skill sets are related but not interchangeable.

 Questions to ask directly:

-• How many ICF homes have you completed from foundation to finish?
+• How many CMU, poured concrete, or ICCF homes have you completed from foundation to finish?

-• Have you or your crew received formal ICF training from a recognized manufacturer or industry body?
+• Have you or your crew received formal training in concrete masonry or concrete form systems from a recognized manufacturer or industry body?

-• Can I speak with homeowners from recent ICF projects?
+• Can I speak with homeowners from recent CMU, poured concrete, or ICCF projects?

-A builder who cannot answer these questions with specific examples is a generalist who has worked with ICF, not an ICF specialist.
+A builder who cannot answer these questions with specific examples is a generalist — not a concrete wall specialist.

 Factor 2: Knowledge of TRPA Requirements